Robert Dollinger, MD

-Lacey was born in Germany as her dad served in the military.
-She started working here June, 2013 and became Lab Specialist in 2015.
-In 2011, Lacey acquired her Associates of Science from Georgia military.
-She has a certificate in phlebotomy (2009) and CCMA (2015).
+Lacey came to Georgia in 1992.
+She started working here at Student Health June 2013 and became Lab Specialist in 2015.
+She has a certificate in Phlebotomy (2009).
+Lacey acquired her Associates of Science from Georgia Military (2011).
+CCMA (2015).
+Bachelor of Science in Health Information Management (2022).
+Lacey is currently enrolled in graduate school here at Augusta University.
 Lacey started out in Oncology, where she acquired precision skills used in phlebotomy.
-Lacey is married with 2 children, she enjoys doing volunteer work, and going to church.
+Lacey has 2 children and 2 bonus kids, she enjoys doing volunteer work in her spare time as well as traveling.

 Stephanie Frails attended the Kerr Business College-Clerical/Office Specialist and has served as a Medical and Dental Assistant.
 She has several years’ experience in health care services.
 She worked at the Dental College of Georgia, where she was recognized for Outstanding Performance in Customer Care in June 2006.
 She has received training in the “Six Cardinal Rules of Customer Service”.
 She then worked at the Children’s Hospital of Georgia (CHOG) from 2013 to 2015 before joining the Student Health Services as a Scheduling Coordinator in August 2017.
 Her responsibilities at the Student Health Clinic include scheduling appointments and screening telephone calls.
 In her spare time, she enjoys riding her Harley-Davidson, traveling, walking, watching old movies, and eating foods from different cultures.
 She also makes it a priority in her life to give back to her community and various charitable organizations.